 Use Firebase ID tokens to authenticate requests from your application's users.
 For these requests, Cloud Firestore uses Cloud Firestore Security Rules to determine if a request is authorized.

 Use a Google Identity OAuth 2.0 token and a service account to authenticate requests from your application, such as requests for database administration.
-For these requests, Cloud Firestore uses Cloud Identity and Access Management (IAM) to determine if a request is authorized.
+For these requests, Cloud Firestore uses Identity and Access Management (IAM) to determine if a request is authorized.

 Working with Firebase ID tokens